Community services workers (CSWs) help people dealing with serious personal and social problems. But this career is about so much more than that.

 This work has been proven to change lives for the better.
 Halfway houses reduce rates of recidivism (ex-offenders who commit new crimes) and keep people out of our jails—which in turn, lowers the number of tax dollars spent on prisons.

 Plus, there's the obvious benefit of helping deserving people get a second chance in life.
 For CSWs, nothing is more rewarding than watching an ex-offender find a new path, and make a fresh start.

 Learn more here: Working at a Halfway House After CSW Training

 3. Supporting Survivors of Domestic Abuse

 Fortunately, community resources for battered women have improved over the years.
-There are shelters and programs designed to offer save haven, hope, and opportunities for survivors of domestic violence.
+There are shelters and programs designed to offer safe haven, hope, and opportunities for survivors of domestic violence.

 Many shelters offer both emergency and permanent housing for women and children fleeing abuse.
 They also offer a wide range of programs designed to help battered women regain confidence, empowerment, and independence.

 Community services workers help design and deliver these programs, which typically include: